 A highly disciplined school environment allows students to learn and teachers to teach.
 It is our responsibility to implement a culture of discipline, respect and hard work every minute of every day.
 School staff explicitly teach values like respect, integrity and hard work.
 Through clear rules and constant positive reinforcement, all Liberty Collegiate students learn to take responsibility for themselves, their school and their community.

 Studies show that success in literacy and math in middle school are the strongest predictors of success in High School and College.
-Liberty Collegiate students spend more than 100 minutes per day in Math and more than 100 minutes per day in literacy – EVERY DAY!
+Liberty Collegiate students spend more than 100 minutes in Math and nearly 250 minutes in literacy – EVERY DAY!

 The academic expectations are rigorous at Liberty Collegiate.
-Many students will enter 5th grade performing significantly behind grade level, and even those students who start on grade level are likely to struggle somewhere along their path to college.
-As a result, Liberty Collegiate provides small group and/or individual tutoring for all students.
+Many students enter performing significantly behind grade level, and even those students who start on grade level are likely to struggle somewhere along their path to college.
+Liberty Collegiate provides small group and/or individual tutoring for students based on their needs.
 Much of this tutoring time is built into the academic school day during a 45 minute FOCUS block at the end of the school day.
-Additional tutoring for struggling students will be available after school and, if necessary, at Saturday School.

 We firmly believe that learning cannot occur in chaos.
 All students at Liberty Collegiate Academy are held to high behavioral expectations.
 A detailed Code of Conduct, with a merit and demerit system, is adhered to in all classrooms.
 The highest performing schools in the country continue to prove that students learn best in a structured and consistent environment.
 We also believe good behavior should be explicitly taught and rewarded and staff go out of the way to “catch” students who exhibit positive and scholarly behavior.